Skip to main content

 Overview

-The Knowledge page is where you define what your assistant should know about your business.
+The page is where you define what your assistant should know about your business.
 This information helps your assistant answer questions and provide accurate support during conversations.
 Key points:

 • The more details you provide, the more helpful your assistant will be